 Scammers offer fake service dog credentials supposedly out of the goodness of their heart–but of course, for a fee.
 Both the fake-paper-pushers and the service-animal-fakers argue, “Who does it hurt?
 It’s a victimless crime.”

 It hurts the business, the reputation of legitimate handlers and dogs, and even the animal and his owner-faker.
-Read about just a few of the issues here.
+See if you qualify for a service dog here.
 The only entities that make out like a bandit are organizations supplying fake paper and lining their pockets.

 Reality Imitates Art–Or Vice Versa?

 Actually, I researched this a bit for background in one of my thrillers, since the main character September Day has a service dog Shadow, who helps mitigate issues with her post traumatic stress disorder (PTSD).
 For instance, Shadow alerts in advance of panic attacks, and helps anchor September to the present during flashbacks, among other things.
 PTSD, debilitating migraines, seizures, diabetes, IBD and other health concerns can be helped enormously by trained service dogs.
 But these “hidden” issues open the door to abuse in a way that service dogs partnered with visible/physical challenges may not face.

 I hadn’t planned to blog about this, at least immediately.
 Then on January 1, 2015 I received an email interview/story “pitch” that purported to offer reputable, legal help for those seeking ESA credentials.
 Frankly, the message raised alarm bells, and when I got sick with the “crud” I delayed doing anything about it.
 I wasn’t sure how to handle it.

 Heck, I’d love to take Magical-Dawg with me more places, and he’d love that, too, especially if they served bacon!
 Karma-Kat certainly offers me lavish emotional support, as does any animal friend with whom we share a bond.
 Besides, who would know–According to the Americans with Disabilities Act (ADA), a business owner is only allowed to ask two questions: